Upward view of buildings with intricate mashrabiya designs against a clear blue sky.

 Visual ImpactBold, expressive, socially extrovertedSubtle, geometric, culturally introspective

-Explore traditional woodwork on a multi-storey building, showcasing cultural architecture.
+Traditional mashrabiya woodwork on a multi-storey building, showcasing Islamic cultural architecture.

-A picturesque view of historic architecture and a palm tree in Jeddah, Saudi Arabia.
+Historic roshan architecture and a palm tree in old Jeddah, Saudi Arabia.

 Conclusion: Two Windows, One Philosophy